“Meine Damen und Herren, Mesdames et Messieurs,

 3. Bill Tice 1970s gold lame backless jumpsuit.
 The epitome of 1970s glam and sex appeal along with being very rare.
 It was sold to a favorite type of client: one who not only collects, but wears what she collects.
 She looked amazing in it when it was worn to an art gala in NYC.

-Dominique de Merteuil: What are your favorite vintage brands and are they hard to find?
+Dominique de Merteuil: What are your favourite vintage brands and are they hard to find?

 Halston, Bonnie Cashin, 1947-60 Dior, Yves Saint Laurent, Malcolm Starr, Claire McCardell, 1980s & early 1990s Jean Paul Gaultier, early Issey Miyake, 1940s & early 50s Lilli Ann suits, Gilbert Adrian, Irene (oh those suits!!), Schiaparelli, Charles James.
 I also love the in house designs of Saks Fifth Avenue, I Magnin, and Bergdorf Goodman from 1930s-60s.
 You can find couture quality pieces by those department stores.
 I also love Suzy Perette whose designs were copies or strongly inspired by Dior.
 Some of those are easier to find than others.
 Schiaparelli and Charles James and Gilbert Adrian can be very difficult to find.
 Unfortunately, I have never come upon a Schiaparelli outside of a museum or auction.